sleap.nn.config.outputs#

 bool

-If True, delete the saved visualizations after training completes.
-This is useful to reduce the model folder size if you do not need to keep the visualization images.
+If True, keep the saved visualization images after training completes.
+This is useful unchecked to reduce the model folder size if you do not need to keep the visualization images.

 bool